 When Can I Change My Medicare Supplemental Insurance Plan?

 Unlike Medicare Advantage and Medicare Part D, there isn’t an Annual Election Period (open enrollment) for Medicare supplements.
-That’s the good news.
+That’s good news.

 The bad news is that switching Medicare supplements – to a different carrier for a better rate or to a different plan for better coverage – often requires you to go through medical underwriting for approval.
 However, you can make these changes any time of year.